•

 Tables

-For statistical analysis, denoting significance or otherwise, use * to denote significance at the 10% level; ** to denote significance at the 5% level; and *** to denote significance at the 1% level.
+** to denote significance at the 5% level; and *** to denote significance at the 1% level.
 Alternatively, you may use expressions such as p<0.05, p<0.01, or p>0.05.

 Figures

 Figures should be placed in the text exactly where they should appear.
-Computer generated figures are preferred.
-Figure titles should not be placed within the graphic but outside it and below figure.
-Please avoid complex graphics.
-Figure titles should be at the bottom of the Figure.
-For Figure titles, capitalize initial letters except for conjunctions (and similar words).
+Computer-generated figures are preferred.
+Figure titles Should Not be placed within the graphic but outside it and below the figure.

 Book:

 Kohls, R.L., and J.N.
 Uhl.
 (2002).
 Marketing of Agricultural Products, 9th ed.
-Upper Saddle River, NJ: Prentice Hall, Inc.
+Upper Saddle River, New Jersey: Prentice Hall, Inc.

 Chapter/Article in Book or Proceedings with a Title or Theme (e.g., Professional Agricultural Workers Conference):

 Tackie, N.O., A. Siaway, and N. Baharanyi.
 (2003).
 “Land Tenure, Agriculture, and Economic Development.”
 In E. Nnadozie (ed.), African Economic Development.
-San Diego, CA: Academic Press.
+San Diego, California: Academic Press.

 Journal Article: